-And, what a waste of your time!
+Junk mail is a waste of resources, and a waste of your precious time!
 Going through the mail, separating the junk from the real mail, and then properly disposing of everything can take hours – especially if you’ve let your mail pile up.

 The good news is that today, you can start to take action.
 Here are some things you can do to stop the junk mail clutter from entering your home.